Angelica137/MITx600ProblemSet4/README.md

 ### Notes

+Problem 1: Word Scores
+Implement code that allows to calcualte the score of a single word using the functoin getWordScore.

+Prblem 2: Implement the function updateHand function to update the letters avalaibel to hte player once they have entered a word.

+Problem 3: Implement hte isValidWord function to ensure the word the user enters is valid as per the hand they were dealt or the letters they have left.

 for problem 3: This function (isValidWord) shouldn't use the function 'updateHand' - you don't want to mutate the hand within this function.
 A really helpful function is `getFrequencyDict` - this helper function is key to the solution to this problem.

+Problem 4: Implement the function calcualteHandlen that returns the number of letters in the current hand.